hknd23/idcempy/docs/idcempy_tutorial.rst

   10140.103819465658

-The predicted probabilities from the `ziopc_tob` model can ve obtained as follows.
+The predicted probabilities from the `ziopc_tob` model can be obtained with :func:`zmiopc.iopcfit` as follows.

 .. testcode::